LaiaCastillo/Portfolio/README.md

 # Project with an Api of videoGames
-In this project, I have created an API that manages video games and a client that connects to it to create a user-friendly web page.
+In this project, I have created an API that manages video games and a client (Razor pages) that connects to it to create a user-friendly web page.
 I Implemented user authentication with tokens, and permission with roles.

 ## Added Features: